KatamariJr/gorm.io/pages/docs/session.md

 ## Logger

-Gorm allows customizing built-in logger with the `Logger` option, for example:
+Gorm allows customizing the built-in logger with the `Logger` option, for example:

 ```go
 newLogger := logger.New(log.New(os.Stdout, "\r\n", log.LstdFlags),